lbl-srg/soep/docs/_sources/preample.txt

 Purpose of the Document
 ^^^^^^^^^^^^^^^^^^^^^^^

-This document describes the software requirements for the Spawn of EnergyPlus (SOEP) software and its implementation.
+This document describes the software requirements and implementation of the Spawn of EnergyPlus (SOEP).
-As of September 2016, the main requirements pertain to the software implementation and mathematical capabilities.
+As of October 2016, the main requirements pertain to the software implementation and mathematical capabilities.
 Requirements for the physical and control models will be added later.